-Mobile payments have become extremely common recently on phones, but using a smartwatch to pay can be easier, and knowing exactly how to use Google Pay on a Wear OS watch helps to save you time.
-Google Pay has got a refresh in the last year and has become a great central hub for all of your online purchases.
-If you're unsure if you can make payments with your smartwatch, here are all of the Wear OS watches that support Google Pay; if your device is on that list — let's get into how to pay using your smartwatch.
+Mobile payments have become extremely common recently on phones, but using a smartwatch to pay can be easier.
+Knowing exactly how to use Google Wallet on a Wear OS watch helps to save you time.
+Google Wallet has come out of retirement and is taking over for Google Pay.
+It's picked up a refresh, so it's ready to become a central hub for all of your online and in-store purchases.

 How to use Google Pay on a Wear OS watch

-- With Google Pay installed and set up on your phone; you'll need to install it on your watch.
+1. With Google Wallet installed and set up on your phone, you'll need to install it on your watch.

 If you don't have a device lock setup on your smartwatch you'll be prompted to do so.
 Because your watch now has the power to make payments, having some way to lock it down is a good idea.
 You'll only need to enter the password on your Wear OS watch if you restart or take it off your wrist.

-Once you have everything set up on your watch and phone, using Google Pay at mobile payment terminals is a breeze.
+Once you have everything set up on your watch and phone, using Google Wallet at mobile payment terminals is a breeze, and works anywhere Google Pay is accepted.
 You'll open the app and ensure the card you wish to use is showing on your watch, then it's just a tap of your screen to the payment terminal.
-You'll get a buzz on your watch to let you know the transaction is in process and when it's all done, along with an email.
+You'll get a buzz on your watch to let you know the transaction is in process, and when it's all done, along with an email notification.

 Aside from supporting Google Wallet, the TicWatch Pro 3 Ultra uses the latest processor, the Snapdragon 4100, has multiple health sensors, and has the best battery life of any Wear OS watch.

 The Fossil Gen 5E comes in multiple sizes and design styles, making it a solid Wear OS choice for most anyone.
 To add to that, it also offers great performance, health tracking, and Google Wallet support.